basil08/jekyll-now/_posts/2020-12-20-my-music-order-arrived.md

 ## What did I buy?

 To be extremely honest, the idea to buy a CT CD came to me after I listened to HOLV.
 And it was just one CD.
 What could eventually go wrong?
 I thought to myself.
-But with some contribution from human desire coupled with marketing techniques exercised by Norman and my own vanity, I ended up ordering 3 CDs - Heaven or Las Vegas(1990), Treasure(1984) and Stars and Topsoil (Compilations).
+But with some contribution from human desire coupled with marketing techniques exercised by Norman and my own vanity, I ended up ordering 3 CDs - Heaven or Las Vegas(1990), Treasure(1984) and Stars and Topsoil (Compilation).
 All three CDs are, of course, masterpieces.
 And I love them!

-{ % include image.html url="assets/images/ctcd2.jpg" description="Is one click ever enough?" % }
+{% include image.html url="assets/images/ctcd2.jpg" description="Is one click ever enough?" %}

-{ % include image.html url="assets/images/ctcd3.jpg" description="Inside of Treasure" % }
+{% include image.html url="assets/images/ctcd3.jpg" description="Inside of Treasure" %}

 ## Where did I buy from?

-[norman][Norman Records].
+[Norman Records][norman].

 I wasted quite sometime in vain during the initial days of the undertaking to convince myself that I can find a CT album here in the music shops of Kolkata.
 My supposition may have been correct say 20 years ago but today only remnants remain of this bizarre craze I have happened to nurture.
 For second, Music World burned down in an accident in 2010.
 I regret that.
 I ordered my CDs on October 26, 2020 and they arrived on November 27th, 2020.